Russ Harvey Consulting - Computer and Internet Services

 Because the software is hosted on a remote server, you don't have to worry about installing patches and upgrades — it is all done for you automatically.

 Traditionally, companies sold you a perpetual licence for a piece of software for an up-front cost.
-While support for a product or its ability to run on newer equipment was not guaranteed, you paid for the product once and could continue to use it without paying any additional fees.
+While support for a product or its ability to run on newer equipment was not guaranteed, you paid for the product once and could continue to use it without paying any additional fees for the supported life of the product.

 With subscription services you either have to continue to pay the subscription fee or lose access to your ability to work with your documents.

-Unlike magazine subscriptions, innovation is not guaranteed because the company no longer has to justify the cost of upgrades.
+Unlike magazine subscriptions, you're not paying for transient content.
+Innovation is not guaranteed since the company no longer has to justify the significant cost to upgrade.

 Not every cloud service is truly SaaS.
 Many vendors are simply turning their customers into subscribers.
 One example is Adobe's Creative Cloud.